 Further onwards, the art of biological classification was introduced which basically puts organisms into groups.
 This is a part of Scientific Taxonomy.
 The classification system starts with a group with a wide variety of organisms and becoming more selective as the groups get more specific, as most classifications go.
 Linnaeus classified about 4,000 species using this method.
 He classified organisms into seven groups, based on their appearance.

 A domain is the highest rank of organisms.
 The three-domain system of taxonomy was designed by Carl Woese in the year 1990.
-Taxonomic ranks should always be capitalized, except for species as it assists people to distinguish between bacteria and Bacteria ((the organisms and the domain).
+Taxonomic ranks should always be capitalized, except for species as it assists people to distinguish between bacteria (the organisms and the domain).

 The Kingdom happens to be the highest classification after domain into which living organisms are grouped.
-At present, there are five known kingdoms.
+At present, there are five known kingdoms (as per NCERT).
 All the living species are grouped into specific kingdoms based on factors like the types of cells they are composed of, mode of their nutrition and the total number of cells they hold.

-The different kingdoms are Animalia, Plantae, Fungi, Protista, and Archaebacteria.
+The different kingdoms recognized today are Animalia, Plantae, Fungi, Protista, and Monera.

 The scientific name of an organism is always italicized, followed by the genus name which should be capitalized.
 Both Genus and species are the only taxonomic ranks that are italicized.